KorfLab/ftx/README.md

 The score field is used to store an arbitrary numeric value.
 This is usually a log-odds score but may also be a P-value or E-value.
 When not specified, use a `.`.
-For records that need to record multiple scores, use the Info field.
+For records that need to keep track of multiple scores, use the Info field.

 ### Name

 Features are named somewhat like a `directory/file` hierarchy.
-Directories do not need to be unique, but the `file` token must be.
+Directories do not need to be unique, but the `file` token must be globally unique within the file.
 This naming scheme allows one to give features generic categorizations and specific names.
 For example, a repeat feature may be named `Alu` generically or `Alu/AluJ/Alu751` to specify that the repeat belongs to the Alu family, the AluJ subfamily, and has a specific name of Alu751 if one wanted to reference it specifically.

 All `tx` features must specify both their gene name and transcript name as:
 `gene-name/unique-transcript-name`